arjunsahd/kineticspy/pull_request_template.md

 Name of author
-Name and discription Issue
+Name and discription of the issue
 Dependencies
-Functions introduced
+List of Reviewers